 Is the company regulated by the Financial Conduct Authority (FCA)?

 Your pension is too big a deal to take lightly, so the bare minimum you should be looking for is a company regulated by the official government body.
-It’s easy to check – simply use this register: our FCA company number is 754580.
+It’s easy to check – simply search online for the FCA register: our FCA company number is 754580.
 If the company is not registered then it could be a scam.

 How to spot a scam